xFutte/futte-newspaper/README.md

 ## Implementation
 1. Run the attached import.sql file in the database
-2. Add `exports['newsstands']:CreateJailStory(name, time)` inside the `police:server:JailPlayer` event, parsing the name of the prisoner and the time sentenced as parameters.
+2. Add `exports['futte-newspaper']:CreateJailStory(name, time)` inside the `police:server:JailPlayer` event, parsing the name of the prisoner and the time sentenced as parameters.
 3. Add the newspaper.png image into your qb-inventory folder, where all the other images are located (located in the root of the repo).
 4. Add following to your shared.lua file:
 ```lua